NuclearEngideer/dice-mc/README.md

 Compile with gfortran.
 Help text available with input of `h`, `H`, or `help`.
 Quit by unplugging your desktop, with `ctrl-c`, or with input of `q` or `Q`

+Contains undocumented "secret functionality" in the "secret-functions" branch.
+Main branch will always roll dice fair with no secret inputs.